Evaguy/141_ScriptBackupSQL/README.md

 The script itself is mostly based using this [Quora article](https://www.quora.com/How-can-you-backup-MySQL-and-PostgreSQL-databases-from-Windows-Server-2012R2-using-PowerShell-scripts).
 Also this is the first time I've ever used PowerShell lol :-).

-There should be a technical documentation soon (in French sadly) explaning how the script works, if I'm not lazy and if I don't forget.

-Comments in this script are also in French...
+Comments, in this script, are in French...
 Maybe, I'll change them to English who knows...

 ## Objectives
 ### Automate a backup of 3 DBs using any programming language and any automation app.